Happy hygge! Scrabble dictionary adds hundreds of words

 “We also turned verb into a verb so you can play verbed and verbing,” said Merriam-Webster’s editor at large, Peter Sokolowski, a smile on his face and a word-nerd glitter in his eye during an exclusive interview with The Associated Press.

 Fauxhawk, a haircut similar to a Mohawk, is potentially the highest scoring newbie, he said.
-Biggen, a verb meaning to increase in size, is among the unexpected.
-(Sample sentence: “I really need to biggen that Scrabble dictionary.”)
+Embiggen, a verb meaning to increase in size, is among the unexpected.
+(Sample sentence: “I really need to embiggen that Scrabble dictionary.”)

 Compound words are on the rise in the book with deadname, pageview, fintech, allyship, babymoon and subtweet.
 So are the “uns,” such as unfollow, unsub and unmute.
 They may sound familiar, but they were never Scrabble official, at least when it comes to the sainted game’s branded dictionary.